spacetelescope/jwst/docs/jwst/stpipe/user_pipeline.rst

 The same ``strun`` script used to run Steps from the commandline can also run Pipelines.

-The only wrinkle is that any step parameters overridden from the commandline use dot notation to specify the parameter name.
+The only wrinkle is that any parameters overridden from the commandline use dot notation to specify the parameter name.
 For example, to override the ``pixfrac`` value on the ``resample`` step in the example above, one can do::